huskeypm/matchedmyo/README.md

 `python preprocessing.py -preprocessDirectory <PATH_TO_DIRECTORY>`

 # MASTER SCRIPT
+`matchedmyo.py` contains all of the routines needed to analyze user-supplied images with command line functionality.
+All arguments for analysis routines have default values that can be changed via the specifed YAML file when calling the `matchedmyo.py` script as such:

+`python matchedmyo.py <ANALYSIS_ROUTINE> <IMAGE_NAME> -yaml <YAML_NAME>`

+Where ANALYSIS_ROUTINE is either giveMarkedMyocyte or give3DMarkedMyocyte, IMAGE_NAME is the path to and the name of the image to be analyzed, and -yaml indicates the optional
+YAML_NAME argument where parameters can be changed from their default.

 ## detect.py
 To run with yaml: (follow ex.yml for an example) `python detect.py -updatedSimpleYaml ex.yml`